ntustison/Histograms/Text/intro2.md

 that the bias field acts as a smoothing convolution operation on the original image intensity histogram, N3/N4 optimizes a nonlinear (i.e., deformable) intensity mapping based on histogram deconvolution.
 This nonlinear mapping is constrained such that its effects smoothly vary across the image.
-Additionally, due to the deconvolution operation, this mapping sharpens the histogram peaks which presumably correspond to distinct tissue types.
+Due to the deconvolution operation, this mapping sharpens the histogram peaks which are assumed to correspond to distinct tissue types.
 While such assumptions are appropriate for the domain in which N3/N4 was developed (i.e., T1-weighted brain tissue segmentation) and while it is assumed that the enforcement of low-frequency modulation of the intensity mapping prevents new